 The Committee notes that freedom of assembly protects demonstrations promoting ideas that may be regarded as annoying or offensive by others and that, in such cases, States parties have a duty to protect the participants in such a demonstration in the exercise of their rights against violence by others.
 It also notes that an unspecified and general risk of a violent counterdemonstration or the mere possibility that the authorities would be unable to prevent or neutralize such violence is not sufficient to ban a demonstration ... the obligation of the State party was to protect the author in the exercise of his rights under the Covenant and not to contribute to suppressing those rights.
-The Committee therefore concludes that the interest of public safety, and violated article 21 of the Covenant.87
+The Committee therefore concludes that the restriction on the author's rights was not necessary in a democratic society in the interest of public safety, and violated article 21 of the Covenant.
+87